 Profile: Abu Hamza

-Abu Hamza al-Masri is to stand trial in New York on terror charges.
+Abu Hamza al-Masri has been found guilty of supporting terrorism by a court in New York.
 But who is the man who became the most prominent radical cleric in the United Kingdom?

 ABU HAMZA FACTFILE